 Factors That Affect Creditworthiness

-- Credit Report – When you apply for credit, lenders look at your credit report, which includes information such as open loans and lines of credit, balances, credit limits, payment history, credit inquiries and public records.
+- Credit Report – When you apply for credit, lenders look at your credit report, which includes information on your loans and lines of credit, such as balances, credit limits and payment history, along with credit inquiries and certain public records.

-- Credit Score – Creditors may consider a version of your credit score, which is basically a grade for the contents of your credit report, ranging from 300 to 850.
+- Credit Score – Creditors may consider your credit score, which is basically a grade for the contents of your credit report, ranging from 300 to 850.
 You should aim for a score of at least 700, which is “good credit.”

 - Income – In some cases, high income can compensate for a bad credit score.
 If you’re making lots of money, your ability to borrow and pay back larger amounts increases, unless you already owe a lot.
 One comparison lenders usually make is the ratio of your income to your debt.
 The better that ratio, the better positioned you are for making payments on new debt.